-This is considered to be the prettiest town in the Algarve and once you see it in the flesh, you are going to feel right at home.
-More and more people are making the move here, so you might consider an expat community an important part of deciding where you live.
-The town has the beautiful Gilao River while you will also have access to the stunning Praia do Barril beach.
+This is considered the prettiest town in the Algarve; once you see it in the flesh, you will feel right at home.
+More and more people are moving here, so you might consider an expat community an essential part of deciding where you live.
+The town has the beautiful Gilao River, while you will also have access to the stunning Praia do Barril beach.

 It has the stunning weather that the Algarve is known for, but the pace of life here is slightly slower and you won’t be fighting the crowds of tourists.
-If you’re someone who is looking to take advantage of a serene setting with a gentle river and beach close at hand, then Tavira is the ideal pick.
+Tavira is the ideal pick if you’re looking to take advantage of a serene setting with a gentle river and beach close at hand.

-There are no end of restaurants to enjoy if you’re a socialite and there are also some beautiful bars and coffee shops too.
-Making the move to Tavira will be one of the best choices you make.
+There is no end of restaurants to enjoy if you’re a socialite, and there are also some beautiful bars and coffee shops.
+Making a move to Tavira will be one of the best choices you make.
 You’ll find that the summers are hot and relatively quiet while the winters are chilled and sunny, making this the perfect place to live.

 7: The Spa Town of Chaves

-Chaves is located in Northern Portugal and is just a short drive from the Spanish border.
+Chaves is located in Northern Portugal, just a short drive from the Spanish border.
 It’s a rural town that has an abundance of charm and elegance.
-There is a lot of history tied to this town and its name, meaning Keys, pays homage to its past as the town was the historical gateway into Portugal.
+A lot of history is tied to this town, and its name, Keys, pays homage to its past as it was the historical gateway into Portugal.

-Chaves is a hidden gem that enables you to make a home in a place that gives you a great opportunity to explore the real Portugal.
+Chaves is a hidden gem that enables you to make a home in a place that allows you to explore the real Portugal.
 Photo by Vitor Oliveira

 8: Charming Coimbra

-The city is extremely beautiful with plenty of aesthetically pleasing architecture which means that many properties here have character and charm throughout.
+This university city is extremely beautiful, with plenty of aesthetically pleasing architecture, meaning many properties here have character and charm throughout.
 It isn’t as lively as Lisbon but it is the home of the University of Coimbra so in the centre you will find a thriving community including bars, restaurants and shops.
-Despite this, it is located on the coast and that brings with it plenty of opportunities to enjoy the sunshine and beaches nearby.
+Despite this, it is located on the coast, bringing plenty of opportunities to enjoy the sunshine and beaches nearby.